VincentBounce/WindowsContextMenuTools/README.md

 - Applies on all selected files in the *File Explorer* right pane.

-- To use it, right click on selection ➜ *Get file Hash*.
+- To use it, right click on selected files ➜ *Get file Hash*.

 💿 To install this tool separately, just run `Get-fileHash.reg`